dario-vega/timesten-operator-k8s-livelab/deploy-timesten-client/deploy-timesten-client.md

 * You have executed Lab 2: Install the Oracle Database Kubernetes Operator

-## Task 1: Create a TimesTenClassic Object
+## Task 1: Create a Client Object with the timesten client deployed

-This section creates the TimesTenClassic object.
+This section creates the TimesTen pod object.

 On your Linux development host: